Last updated 13th July 2020

-All Dioceses, including our Diocese, have now been asked to extend the review in 2019-20 to include children, young people and vulnerable adults.
+All Dioceses, including our own, have now been asked to extend the review in 2019-20 to include vulnerable adults as well as children and young people.
 This latest process is known as Past Cases Review 2 (PCR2).

-Our Diocesan Bishop, Rt Rev. Julian Henderson, the Bishop of Blackburn, sent a letter on February 28, 2020 to all parishes (see Core Documents below) which includes further important information to help them work with the Diocesan Safeguarding Team and to ensure that collectively we complete the review promptly and effectively.
+The Bishop of Blackburn, the Rt Rev Julian Henderson (pictured), sent a letter on February 28, 2020 to all parishes (see Core Documents below) which includes further important information to help them work with the Diocesan Safeguarding Team and to ensure that collectively we complete the review promptly and effectively.
 All parishes MUST read and act on the information provided.

 These website pages are also designed to be a 'one stop shop' of everything required by parishes for engagement with the PCR2 process.

 In his letter Bishop Julian says: "Thank you for all you do to make our churches a safe place for people to worship.

 "PCR2 is a central part of the Church of England’s proactive approach to ensuring our churches are safe environments for everyone.

 "The purpose of the review is to identify where abuse allegations have not been managed appropriately, or safely, or with the needs of the vulnerable at the centre of decision making.

 "The welfare of children or of adults at risk of abuse (vulnerable) is of paramount importance to us in undertaking this review."

 Survivors at the heart of PCR2

 Here at the Diocese of Blackburn and also nationally, survivors voices are vital to PCR2.
 This approach was underpinned here with the issuing of what has become known as 'The Blackburn Letter' to our parishes in summer 2019.